Zamiell/isaac-faq/Mod-Organization.md

 Using TypeScript compliments this strategy because it ensures that everything glues together properly.

 In general, this is a great strategy to use in Isaac mods.
-It provides a nice separation of conerns and makes the code very easy to understand.
+It provides a nice separation of concerns and makes the code very easy to understand.
 Of course, every mod is unique, so you should think about a hierarchy that works for best your particular mod.

 <br>